- Parents Home

 The cause of RMS isn't clear, but doctors know that certain medical conditions can make some children more likely to develop it.
 These include genetic conditions like:

-- Li-Fraumeni syndrome, a rare genetic disorder that makes a person likely to develop cancer at some point in his or her life
+- Li-Fraumeni syndrome, a rare genetic disorder that makes a person likely to develop cancer at some point in their life

 - Neurofibromatosis, a condition that causes tumors to grow on nerve tissue